Massiafz/Project/Planning/documentation.md

 ### 5. How do I edit or delete an album from the catalog?
 Solution: On the Catalog page, find the album you want to modify.
 Click the Edit button to update the album’s information or click Delete to remove it from the catalog.
 A confirmation will appear before deletion.

-### 6. How can I change the application theme?
-Solution: Go to the Settings menu, click on Appearance, and select your preferred theme (Light/Dark).

 ### 7. My CSV file import didn’t work.
 What should I check?
 Solution: Ensure the CSV file is formatted correctly, with the necessary columns like Album Name, Artist Name, Release Date, etc. If the file structure doesn’t match the application’s expectations, the import may fail.